GRANTS FOR ARTS PROJECTS: Media Arts

 Deadlines

 Grants for Arts Projects applications will be accepted at two deadlines.
-All project types are accepted at both deadlines.
+All project types (described above) are accepted at both deadlines.
 Apply at the deadline that most closely fits the schedule of activities or timeline of your proposed project.
+Generally, an organization is limited to one application per year in the Grants for Arts Projects category.

 Organizations must apply directly on their own behalf; applications through a fiscal sponsor/agent are not allowed.